 Injury Prevention Programs

-The Trauma Prevention and Outreach Program at UC San Diego Health is committed to preventing and reducing injuries through education, outreach and the strength of community partnerships.
-We want to share the best ideas in injury prevention with the San Diego community through our community collaborations and our successful trauma prevention programs.
+The Trauma Prevention and Outreach Program at UC San Diego Health is committed to preventing and reducing injuries through education, community outreach and strong partnerships.
+We work with local organizations and experts to share evidence-based strategies and successful trauma prevention programs that help keep San Diego residents safe.

 Stay Informed

-We offer and support expert-led programs that prevent injuries through collaborative efforts between various organizations in San Diego County and UC San Diego experts at the Trauma Research & Education Foundation and Injury Epidemiology, Prevention & Research Center.
-In addition, UC San Diego's Training, Research and Education for Driving Safety (TREDS) program conducts research on driver and pedestrian safety.
+We offer and support programs that prevent injuries through collaboration between UC San Diego experts and community organizations across the county.
+These include UC San Diego initiatives from the Trauma Research & Education Foundation, the Injury Epidemiology Prevention & Research Center, and the Training, Research and Education for Driving Safety (TREDS) program, which focuses on driver and pedestrian safety.

 Learn How to Keep Your Family Safe